Yasashari/C4-contest/maia7.md

-## Initial depositor can manipulate the price per share value and future depositors are forced to deposit huge value .
+## Initial depositor can manipulate the price per share value and future depositors are forced to deposit huge value.

-This is kind of 1st depositor attack.
-Initial depositor deposit 1 wei of asset token.
-Then he send large amount of asset token directly to the cotract without using the deposit() or  mint() functions.
+This is a kind of 1st depositor attack.
+Initial depositor deposits 1 wei of asset token.
+Then he sends a large amount of asset token directly to the cotract without using the deposit() or  mint() functions.
 So that asset account balance is increased.
-Because of that minting ratio is drastically increased so future user need to pay large amount of tokens in order to minting valut token.
+Because of that minting ratio is drastically increased so future users need to pay large amounts of tokens in order to mint valut tokens.

 ## Proof of Concept